from Consciously Registering your Fifty-Four Natural Senses While They are Connected to the Unified Life of a Natural Area.

 ecstasy, a sense of sin, profound sorrow and sacrifice.

-54. Sense of homeostatic unity, of instinctive natural attraction aliveness to be
+54. Sense of homeostatic unity, of instinctive natural attraction survival to be

-the singular essence-diversity attraction dance mother of all our other senses (NNIAAL) and the orgasmic Big Bang of the moment.
+the singular essence-diversity attraction dance mother of all our other senses (NNIAAL): the unified field of the moment.
 (See NNIAAL equation and its operation in microorganisms.)

 The core principle is simply that whatever any of our 54 senses find attractive in nature is what is doing the finding.